Frequently Asked Questions

 Yes.
 You can partially or fully prepay the financing amount due at any time throughout the financing period.
 However, prepayment charges will apply.

 EQRAZ has appointed a Shariah Board and has received a fatwa from Mufti Mirza Zain Baig of CCIRI, Montreal as well as Mufti Faisal Al Mahmoudi of Dar-al-Mahmoudiyya, Edmonton.
-EQRAZ’ Shariah-compliance is audited on an annual as well as adhoc basis and Shariah Certificate renewed accordingly.
-All our documents, systems and processes are Shariah-certified.
+The Shariah structures of the funding provider are reviewed and certified by these scholars.
+Shariah-compliance is audited on an annual as well as adhoc basis and Shariah Certificate renewed accordingly.
+All financing documents, systems and processes of the parties involved are Shariah-certified.
 All our scholars' contact details are available on our website should you wish to contact them.
-Furthermore, we are compliant with (and members of) AAOIFI.
+Furthermore, we funding providers are compliant with (and where applicable, members of) AAOIFI.

-EQRAZ’ sources of funding are 100% Shariah-compliant.
-We ensure a Riba-free relationship through a Wakala Agreement that we have signed with a Canadian Schedule One bank, hence not borrowing from the bank on interest.
-Instead, we are taking funds as “Wakeel” and investing them in halal Murabaha mortgages.
+The financier ensures a Riba-free relationship through a Wakala Agreement signed with a Canadian Schedule One bank, hence not borrowing from the bank on interest.
+Instead, the financier is taking funds as “Wakeel” and investing them in halal Murabaha mortgages.
 This is all Shariah-certified and AAOIFI-compliant.
-Our Shariah certificate includes the Wakala agreement (known formally as “Master Financing and Servicing Agreement”) and can be viewed here.
+The Shariah certificate* includes the Wakala agreement (known formally as “Master Financing and Servicing Agreement”) and can be viewed here.
 For further information, please see our SRB address this in Q7 here.

 All Islamic banks in the world deal with conventional banks.
 If you wish to avoid Riba, than ideally you must stop living in Canada as the hydro you consume, the house you live in, the car you drive, the food you eat from most restaurants, the groceries you buy, the schools you send your children to, the wifi and computer or phone you are using to read this message have been manufactured with Riba.
 For further information, please see our SRB address this in Q8 here.